-We have just awarded our Quality Mark to free lessons on loss, grief and bereavement from Winston’s Wish — the childhood bereavement charity.
+The PSHE Association have awarded their Quality Mark to free lessons for Key Stages 1-4 on loss, grief and bereavement from Winston’s Wish — the childhood bereavement charity.

 On average, 1 in every 29 children will be bereaved of a parent — the equivalent of one in every class — and many more children will experience the death of another family member or friend.
 These lesson plans provide the opportunity to take a sensitive approach to learning about bereavement in the classroom.
 They will support children and young people to develop the skills and understanding they need to deal with this particular life event.

 Comprising two lessons for each key stage, these resources are designed to help pupils and students explore bereavement and grief in developmentally appropriate ways.
 They are not intended as a pastoral intervention in the event of a bereavement in the school community, as at that point the priority is for pastoral care rather than preventative education.

 The lessons are not suitable for home learning.

 At Key Stages 1 and 2, pupils will: